brainglobe/brainglobe-ccf-translator/README.md

 new points are [[267 250 286] [452 247 414]]
  ```
 **Transforming volumes**
+All of our transforms assume you retrieved the atlas from the brianglobe-atlasapi.
 To run the volume examples you will want to install brainglobe-atlasapi using the following
 ```
 pip install brainglobe-atlasapi